Kinds-of-Intelligence-CFI/animal-ai/docs/integration/Helper-Scripts.md

 ## Replace Old Parameters w/ New Ones (Python)

 The following Python script can be used to replace old parameters with new ones in the configuration file of the AAI environment.
-It reads the configuration file, replaces the old parameters with new ones, particularly `"t"` & `"pass_mark"` with `"timeLimit"` & `"passMark"` respectively (at the time of writing).
+It reads the configuration file, replaces the old parameters with new ones, particularly `"t"` & `"pass_mark"` with `"timeLimit"` & `"passMark"` respectively.
 It then writes the updated configuration file to a new file.
 This script can be useful for updating the configuration file with new parameters.

 This script was developed to mitigate the need to manually replace these parameters in the configuration file, helpful if you have many configs to update.